rigogomes123/UNIT_17_MOBILE_APP/README.md

 ### How it meets the client requirements:

 Focsuin on the design's contrast, font selection,spacing and colour coding is crucial for suitable clarity and usability.
-To make material easier to read, first I made sure that there was a good contrats between the background an the tex to make sure the contet was easy to read.
+To make material easier to read, first I made sure that there was a good contrats between the background an the text to make sure the contet was easy to read.

 ### Timer page: